 Oregon health authorities spoke on the issue recently and stating that meth is now the leading cause of drug-related deaths in their state.
 Dr. Andy Mendenhall, chief medical officer for Central City Concern in Portland, says that meth has a long history in the region, but the last few years have seen an unprecedented uptick in overdoses that outpace opioids.

 We commonly hear about meth being one of the most challenging drugs to quit, and those who attempt to do so cold turkey can deal with a host of other symptoms that make it nearly impossible to stop.
-Let’s delve a bit deeper on the topic to get a better understand why it is so hard to quit meth cold turkey.
+Let’s delve a bit deeper into the topic to get a better understand of why it is so hard to quit meth cold turkey.

 Methamphetamine is a potent and highly addictive stimulant drug that affects the central nervous system (CNS).
 The drug looks like glass fragments and is similarly chemical to amphetamine, which is a drug used to treat attention-deficit hyperactivity disorder (ADHD).
 It can be smoked, swallowed (pill), snorted, or injected once it is dissolved into water.